UndernetIRC/undernet-charter/docs/coc.md

 formal RFD or CFV) are expected to be substantiated for others to understand a given position and fairly respond.

-The Administrative Body (AB) consists of many people from different backgrounds.
+The AB consists of many people from different backgrounds.
 Sometimes simple language barriers can even cause issues between members.
 It is, however, expected that the AB consists of rational and reasonable individuals who can set aside differences to